Jackson Township, Stark County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal office or on the board of trustees are filled by the remaining trustees.
-Currently, the board is composed of Chairman Todd J. Hawke, Vice-Chairman John E. Pizzino and Trustee James J. Thomas, and Fiscal Officer Randy Gonzalez.
+Currently, the board is composed of Chairman Todd J. Hawke, Vice-Chairman John E. Pizzino and Trustee Justin B. Hardesty, and Fiscal Officer Kody Gonzalez.

 The township's motto is "We make things happen."

 Education

-Public education in nearly all of Jackson Township is provided by Jackson Local Schools, of which Chris DiLoreto is the superintendent.
-This district is made up of four elementary schools: Sauder, Amherst, Lake Cable, and Strausser; one middle school; and one high school.
+Public education in nearly all of Jackson Township is provided by Jackson Local Schools, of which Chris DiLoreto has been the superintendent since 2011.
+This district is made up of four elementary schools: Sauder, Amherst, Lake Cable, and Strausser; one middle school (Jackson Memorial Middle School); and one high school.
 Jackson High School underwent a significant renovation in 2007.
-The district was rated excellent with distinction by the state of Ohio for the 2010–2011 school year.
+The district was given a grade of 5 (significantly exceeds state standards) by the state of Ohio in 2024.

 A small section in the southeastern corner of Jackson Township is served by the Plain Local School District.
 The village of Hills and Dales is also served by that district.

 Jackson Township has a public library, a branch of Stark County District Library.